 “77th Brigade is being created to draw together a host of existing and developing capabilities essential to meet the challenges of modern conflict and warfare.
 It recognises that the actions of others in a modern battlefield can be affected in ways that are not necessarily violent.”

 The 2014 British Army Journal gives a detailed description on the 77th, which was was called the Security Assistance Group at thew time, “the unit will be be focal point for levers of soft power or persistent engagement”.

-The 77th Brigade, despite media hype, is not a unit for psychological warfare.
 While several of the units are dedicated to psychological warfare, this is not their only goal nor the primary mission of 77th Brigade.
 The purpose unit is to aid in the mission of stabilisation.

 Minister Mark Francois stated that:

 “77th Brigade is the new name for the Security Assistance Group.
 Its continuing role includes:

 Providing support, in conjunction with other Government agencies, to efforts to build stability overseas and to wider defence diplomacy and overseas engagement;

 Leading on Special Influence Methods, including providing information on activities, key leader engagement, operations security and media engagement;

 Military capacity-building at various stages in the cycle of conflict, through mentoring, support and training, including providing training support to Force Elements to enable delivery of security assistance tasks.
 There will be 440 military posts in 77th Brigade.”

 “Doctrine provides the philosophy and enduring principles by which military forces guide their actions.
 77th Brigade uses a combination of NATO and UK doctrine including for Civil Military Cooperation, Security, Stabilisation, Information and Media Operations, as well as Peace Support and Humanitarian Assistance.